frederikvanmaele/KalmanFilteringLFP/README.md

 Author: Frederik Vanmaele

-Promotor: Prof. Dr. Ir.
+Supervisor: prof. dr. ir.
 Bart De Moor

-Supervisor: Ir.
-Mauricio Agudelo
+Assistant-supervisor: dr. ir.
+Oscar Mauricio Agudelo

 # Data
 Input-output sequences that are used in the Kalman Filtering or Modelling demos.